gorillatravelservices/gorillablog-en/_pages/one.md

 ![Image1](../assets/images/image1a.jpg)

-## TOURISTIC NATURE VISIT
+# TOURISTIC NATURE VISIT

 Visit the Grauer's Gorillas in Kahuzi Biega National Park and Chimpanzees at the Primate Rehabilitation Centre at Lwiro (CRPL)

 ## Visit the gorillas in the park

-* 6h30: Departure form hotel in Bukavu
+* 6h30: Departure from hotel in Bukavu

 * 7h30 : Arrival at the reception of the park, free tea/coffee, administrative and financial formalities